webpack/webpack.js.org/src/content/configuration/output.md

 ## `output.globalObject`

 When targeting a library, especially the `libraryTarget` is `'umd'`, this option indicates what global object will be used to mount the library.
-Default value is `'window'`.
-If you want to make your UMD build available on both browsers and Node.js, you should set this option to `'this'`.
+To make UMD build available on both browsers and Node.js, set `output.globalObject` option to `'this'`.

 ## `output.hashDigest`